swacamp/web/_posts/2000-01-07-location_en.md

 #### Hotel

 The <a href="http://www.hotel-the-k.de">Best Western Hotel "The K"</a> is located five walking minutes away from TNG.
-We organized some discounted rooms:
+Discounted rooms are available:

 * Single room 89,00 € instead of 101,00 € / night
 * Double room 99,00 € instead of 120,00 € / night

-The rooms can be booked directly at the hotel with the keyword ```swacamp``` and canceled prior seven days before arrival at no charge.
+The rooms can be booked by contacting the hotel using the keyword ```swacamp``` and be canceled seven days before arrival at no charge.
 The payment is on-site.
 Breakfast is included.